Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Introduction and Preliminaries

-Our matching nets have several learnable layers: 1) CNN layers taking raw images for node (and edge) feature extraction; 2) affinity metric learning layer for generating the affinity matrix i.e. the association graph; 3) node embedding layers using the association graph as input for vertex classification; 4) Sinkhorn net to convert the vertex score matrix into double-stochastic matrix.
-In particular, Sinkhorn technique is also adopted in the embedding module to introduce matching constraint; 5) cross-entropy loss layer whose input is the output of the Sinkhorn layer.
+Specifically, the proposed matching nets consist of several learnable layers as detailed in Fig.~\ref{fig:network_structure}: 1) CNN layers taking raw images for node (and edge) feature extraction; 2) Spline convolution layers encoding geometric features to node (and edge) features; 3) affinity metric learning layer for generating the affinity matrix i.e. the association graph; 4) vertex embedding layers using the association graph as input for vertex classification; 5) Sinkhorn net to convert the vertex score matrix into doubly-stochastic matrix.
+Sinkhorn technique is also adopted in the embedding module to introduce matching constraints; 6) cross-entropy loss layer whose input is the output of the Sinkhorn layer.

-Note that the first two components are optional and can be treated as plugin in the pipeline, which have nothing to do with Lawler's QAP.
-In contrast, the peer network \cite{ZanfirCVPR18} only allows for learning of node CNN features on images and their similarity metric i.e. the component 1) and 2) in the above setting which is in fact inapplicable to learning the QAP model.
-Our embedding is also different from \cite{ZhangICCV19,WangICCV19} as the raw graphs must be taken as input in these works.
-In fact, \cite{nowak2018revised} shows that embedding on individual graphs can deal with some special cases of Koopmans-Beckmann's QAP, which is also a special case of Lawler's QAP.
+Note that the first two components are optional and can be treated as a plugin in the pipeline, and have nothing to do with Lawler\textquotesingle s QAP.
+In contrast, the peer network \cite{ZanfirCVPR18} only allows for learning of node CNN features on images and their similarity metric i.e. the component 1) and 2).
+In fact, \cite{ZanfirCVPR18} is inapplicable to learning the QAP model.
+Our embedding also differs from \cite{ZhangICCV19,WangICCV19,WangCVPR20} as raw individual graphs must be required for embedding in these works.
+In fact, \cite{nowak2018revised} shows that embedding on individual graphs can deal with some special cases of Koopmans-Beckmann\textquotesingle s QAP, which is also a special case of Lawler\textquotesingle s QAP as discussed above.
+Direct learning on Lawler\textquotesingle s QAP enables a learning-based solver for real-world combinatorial problems beyond vision, e.g.\ QAPLIB problem instances~\cite{Burkard1997QAPLIB}, which can not be readily handled by previous graph matching learning algorithms.

-Our networks are generalized to hypergraph matching by embedding a higher-order affinity tensor, and also to the multiple graph matching case by devising an end-to-end compatible matching synchronization module inspired by~\cite{PachauriNIPS13}. \textbf{In a nutshell, the highlights of this paper are:}
+Furthermore, we devise two generalizations to the above matching network.
+1) hypergraph matching by embedding a higher-order affinity tensor; 2) multiple graph matching by devising an end-to-end compatible matching synchronization module by using the popular spectral fusion technique~\cite{PachauriNIPS13,MasetICCV17}.
+The performance can also be boosted by adopting edge-embedding layers.